On this page

 What to do when it’s smoky outside

-Reduce your exposure to smoke
+Ways to reduce your exposure to smoke

-If you see or smell smoke outside you should reduce your exposure to smoke, like by staying indoors but only if it's safe to do so.
+If you see or smell smoke outside you should reduce your exposure to smoke.

 When smoke events such as from bushfires or other landscape fires are likely to go on for longer than a few days, staying indoors is not always possible.
 So despite it being important for your health to exercise: